Table of Contents

 - For example, did you know that the IRS wants to tax your grandchildren’s inheritance in addition to the federal estate tax?
 A seasoned estate planning attorney can advise you on how the generation skipping transfer tax (also known as “GST” or “GSTT” tax) may apply to your estate plan, and, better yet, include the necessary provisions in your trust to minimize or even avoid the GSTT tax altogether.

-The answer to this question generally is yes: income generated within a trust is taxable.
+Do Trusts Pay Income Tax?The answer to this question generally is yes: income generated within a trust is taxable.
 If the answer were no, everyone in the United States would transfer their assets to trust immediately and avoid income tax for eternity – you didn’t think the IRS would allow that, right?
 In fact, trusts have their own type of tax return known as an IRS Form 1041.
 It is important to distinguish the taxation of revocable trusts vs. irrevocable trusts.

 - The most common type of trust in estate planning is a revocable trust.
 Revocable trusts generally are pass-through entities for federal income tax purposes.
 This means that the trust will not interfere with how you currently report your federal income tax to the IRS: all items of income, deduction, depreciation, and credit will continue to flow through to you on your personal Form 1040, and the trust will not be required to file its own income tax return during your lifetime.
 Many clients simply assign their social security number to their revocable trust during their lifetime.
 The general rule is that when you die, your revocable trust becomes irrevocable (because you are no longer alive to modify or revoke it), at which time the taxation of the trust will change.